jeremyzilar/street-view/docs/by-name-list.md

 deck: Knowing everyone experiencing street homelessness by name to ensure coordinated care and support
 ---

-# By-Name List

-## What is a By-Name List?

 A by-name list is exactly what it sounds like: a real-time list of everyone experiencing street homelessness in Santa Fe, tracked **by name** so that service providers can coordinate care and ensure no one falls through the cracks.

-Instead of relying on rough estimates or each organization maintaining their own scattered records, a by-name list gives all participating providers a shared, up-to-date view of who needs support, what services they're receiving, and how we can work together to help them achieve stability.
+Instead of relying on rough estimates or each organization maintaining their own records, a by-name list gives all participating providers a shared, up-to-date view of who needs support, what services they're receiving, and how we can work together to help them achieve stability.

 ---